Contrasting American Axle & Manufacturing (DCH) & Its Peers

-American Axle & Manufacturing (NYSE:DCH – Get Free Report) is one of 31 publicly-traded companies in the “Motor Vehicle Parts & Accessories” industry, but how does it compare to its peers?
-We will compare American Axle & Manufacturing to related companies based on the strength of its dividends, institutional ownership, analyst recommendations, earnings, profitability, valuation and risk.
+American Axle & Manufacturing (NYSE:DCH – Get Free Report) is one of 31 public companies in the “Motor Vehicle Parts & Accessories” industry, but how does it compare to its rivals?
+We will compare American Axle & Manufacturing to related companies based on the strength of its institutional ownership, analyst recommendations, earnings, dividends, risk, profitability and valuation.

 Profitability

-This table compares American Axle & Manufacturing and its peers’ net margins, return on equity and return on assets.
+This table compares American Axle & Manufacturing and its rivals’ net margins, return on equity and return on assets.

 |Net Margins